shreel143/Internships-Summer22/IOT/15June.md

 ## control statements
 ### SELECTION/BRANCHING (if ,if else , if else if , switch)
-1. IF -if true then execute otherwise no ,  multiple conditions by logical operations
+1. IF -if true then execute otherwise no ,  multiple conditions by logical operations -here all if are checked if nested
+            (ex- email and password if we click forget pswd then it ask for further info )
-2. IF ELSE - we get two block of codes here
+3. IF ELSE - we get two block of codes here
-3. IF ELSE IF-
+4. IF ELSE IF-
+            -here all else -if are NOT checked
-4. SWITCH-
+6. SWITCH-
           switch (expression){
           case value1: statement
                        break;(optional)